 Are there disadvantages to using a back brace?

-Like any form of treatment, using a back brace does have its disadvantages.
+Like any form of treatment, using a lower back brace does have its disadvantages.
 One of the disadvantages of using a back support is that it can bring about the weakness of your spine, if you wear it too excessively or rely on it too much.
 This can be easily avoidable if you do not rely on your back brace as a crutch.

 Occasionally, patients say, it hurts more to wear a brace when they are in acute pain.
 If this happens to you, then the brace may not be for you at this time.
 Tell your family chiropractor or other licensed health care provider and don’t be afraid to try it again if he or she recommends it again once your at a different pain level.